 I've been saying many times on my Instagram that Copenhagen is one of my favourite cities in the world.
-I even have this little dream to buy a house in the waterfront and spend long winter evenings enjoying Danish huygge.
-The most interesting thing is that my two times I was in this city were during autumn and winter - the time when most of the attractions are closed.
-But it still charmed me with its cozy atmosphere, feeling of freedom and the most stylish people in the streets.
-And finally, in terms of architecture, Copenhagen has number one place in my heart - a unique mix of medieval buildings neighbouring with modern structures.
+I even have this little dream to buy a house on the waterfront and spend long winter evenings enjoying Danish hygge.
+The most interesting thing is that the two times I was in this city were during autumn and winter - the time when most of the attractions are closed.
+But it still charmed me with its cosy atmosphere, feeling of freedom and the most stylish people in the streets.
+And finally, in terms of architecture, Copenhagen has the number one place in my heart - a unique mix of medieval buildings neighbouring with modern structures.

-Its rustic fishing ports, modern graffiti and winding red brick streets are made for putting on the gram.
-So I got it covered for you and lets get started.
+Its rustic fishing ports, modern graffiti and winding red brick streets are made for putting on Instagram.
+So I got it covered for you and let's get started.

 1. Kastrup Sea Bath